LukeMathWalker/pavex/docs/guide/errors/index.md

 --8<-- "doc_examples/guide/errors/error_handlers/project-fallible.snap"

+1. The request handler is fallible because it returns a `Result`, with `LoginError` as its error type.

 What happens when they fail, though?
 What does the framework do with the error?
 Two different concerns must be addressed: